Rainbow Eucalyptus Tree Facts

 7. Rainbow Eucalyptus trees are sometimes planted in areas

-that have a lot of swampy areas to help keep the mosquitos and other insects away.
+with many swampy regions to help keep the mosquitos and other insects away.

 be as long as 6 inches and up to 4 inches wide.
 The tree also grows clusters of